legal-coders/TREKIDOO/readme.md

 # Requirements

 1. Node
-2. Mongodb should be installed on your machine
+2. Mongodb should be installed in your machine

 # Installing pakages